jlylekim/UndersmoothedUnfolding/README.md

 ## Demonstration

-This simulation compares the coverage performances of the existing unfolding algorithm `ScanLcurve` provided by `TUnfold` and the algorithm `UndersmoothTau` provided by this extension.
-Top plots compare binwise coverages of each method, which are obtained by repeating unfolding 1,000 times with independent realizations of data with each algorithm.
-Bottom plots show one realization of unfolding of each method.
+The simulation below compares the performance of the unfolded confidence intervals when the regularization strength is chosen using `ScanLcurve` provided by `TUnfold` and the algorithm `UndersmoothTau` provided by this extension.
+The top plots compare the binwise coverage of the methods.
+The coverage is estimated by repeating the unfolding 1,000 times with independent realizations of data.
+The bottom plots show one realization of the unfolded confidence intervals for each method.
+The confidence intervals provided by `ScanLcurve` are too short and suffer from drastic undercoverage, while the intervals provided by `UndersmoothTau` have nearly nominal coverage without being excessively long.
+See `UndersmoothTauSimulation.cxx` for details of the simulation setup.

 ![Demonstration](UndersmoothTauSimulation.png)